kylestarr/zero-counts-gatsby/content/posts/2018/04/26/some-numbers-that-illustrate-nintendo-switchs-massive-success.md

 [Jason Schreier reporting for Kotaku](https://kotaku.com/some-numbers-that-illustrate-nintendo-switchs-massive-s-1825561698):

-<blockquote>Nintendo today reported its earnings for the [2017 fiscal year](https://www.nintendo.co.jp/ir/en/), which means a whole bunch of interesting new sales numbers to look at.
+> Nintendo today reported its earnings for the [2017 fiscal year](https://www.nintendo.co.jp/ir/en/), which means a whole bunch of interesting new sales numbers to look at.
 They’re all impressive, and they all show the massive appeal of Nintendo Switch.

-Here are a few numbers that, taken together, make for some good perspective on just how successful Nintendo’s latest console has been throughout its first year on the market.</blockquote>
+> Here are a few numbers that, taken together, make for some good perspective on just how successful Nintendo’s latest console has been throughout its first year on the market.

 Wild numbers to the Switch's set-top predecessor, the Wii U.